ADG Efficiency

 TypeVar is for “same type in, same type out” - one polymorphic contract that preserves type information through your function.

-Solution Three: Overloading For Multiple Function Signatures
+Solution 3: Overloading For Multiple Function Signatures

 Above we saw that TypeVar preserves type information through a function.
 But what if the return type changes based on input values?